From aspiring priest, to atheist, to Muslim

 I spent most of my life intending to be a Catholic priest and preparing for that vocation through rigorous study of Christian theology, scriptural exegesis and “higher criticism” of the Bible.
 However, following a crisis of faith, I abandoned this calling.

-The next several years were spent wandering—managing enterprises in the private sector, attending school off and on.
+The next several years were spent wandering—managing enterprises in the private sector, attending community college off and on.
 Throughout this period, I continued to explore the questions raised by theology—albeit in a secular context—through an intensive private study in continental philosophy and critical theory.

 At the time, I considered myself an atheist.
 And I zealously tried to prove my unbelief through my lifestyle: substance abuse, being reckless, provocative and confrontational for its own sake, sexual adventurism, etc. However, I struggled to truly internalize atheism: fundamentally, I was a believer.
 This insight was the beginning of a journey which culminated with my conversion to Islam, and a renewed sense of purpose.